sitegeist/Sitegeist.LostInTranslation/README.md

 Documents and Contents are translated automatically once editors choose to "create and copy" a version in another language.
 The included DeeplService can be used for other purposes aswell.

+The initial development started as a pr for https://github.com/code-q-web-factory/CodeQ.DeepLTranslationHelper but developed into a seperate package.

 ### Authors & Sponsors

 * Martin Ficzel - ficzel@sitegeist.de